-With the Year of the Pig about to kick off around the world, Richmond is once again at the centre of Metro Vancouver’s Chinese New Year festivities.
-There are some great events to dive into around the city, most with a family-friendly focus and almost all are admission-free.
-And while the actual New Year date is February 5, 2019, there are lots of local activities running from late-January into the second week of February.
+With the Year of the Rat about to kick off around the world, Richmond is once again at the heart of Metro Vancouver’s Chinese New Year celebrations.
+There are some great events to dive into around the city—and many of them are family-friendly and admission-free.
+The actual New Year date is January 25 this time around, but there are many local activities running from mid-January onwards.

 Aberdeen Centre hosts a variety of Chinese New Year events. | Photo: Tourism Richmond

 The Chinese calendar’s traditional New Year—it’s also known as Lunar New Year or Spring Festival—is a beloved and colourful period of celebrations that runs until the 15th day of the first month of the lunar calendar.
 And it’s not a China-only celebration: lunar celebrations take place in many parts of Asia, from Taiwan to Malaysia and beyond.
 Family is a huge part of the festivities, with relatives often gathering to mark the happy occasion with a sparkling feast.

 What might I see in Richmond?